Welcome to part 3 of our 4-part look at the most common myths about counselling.

 At The Spark have been looking at the misconceptions that can end up discouraging people from considering counselling.
 We are busting the myths and highlighting the truth about how counselling can help navigate the challenges of life.

-Many individuals with really challenging issues like addiction or self-harm can benefit from counselling.
+Many individuals with really challenging mental health issues can benefit from counselling.
 This does not mean however that there is some sort of minimum criteria for counselling.

 The vast majority of The Spark’s clients are dealing with issues and challenges that we all face from time-to-time.
 Relationship difficulties, stress, depression, parenthood and bereavement are just a few examples.